-- · Solve system of equations: this includes but is not limited to polynomial, logarithmic, exponential, rational, radical and absolute value. - · Perform operations on functions: identify the properties and characteristics of functions.
-This includes but is not limited to domain and range, one-to-one,
+- Solve system of equations: this includes but is not limited to polynomial, logarithmic, exponential, rational, radical and absolute value. - Perform operations on functions: identify the properties and characteristics of functions.
+This includes

 - · Identify and construct graphs and apply their transformations.
-Graphs include but are not limited to basics graphs, polynomial, rational and piecewise. - · Apply algebraic concepts to real world problems.
+Graphs include but are not limited to basics graphs, polynomial, rational and piecewise. - algebraic concepts Apply to real world problems.
 (Spring, Summer, Fall)